 Having your domain on the perimeter of the house itself is just as important as keeping the entry points secure.

-These sorts of lights are standard with many modern security camera systems available for purchase at the moment, but you can also buy motion sensor lights on their own for a very reasonable cost.
+These sorts of lights are standard with many modern security camera systems available for purchase currently, but you can also buy motion sensor lights on their own for a very reasonable cost.

 These LED floodlights are capable of detecting motion and can be programmed to trigger any sense of movement.
 Once the motion sensors detect something, the bright LED floodlights will spring into action like a spotlight over your entire front yard.